jafar-jabr/guarded-authentication-bundle/Resources/doc/index.md

 Prerequisites
 -------------

-This bundle requires Symfony 3.4+ , php 7+ (and the OpenSSL library).
+This bundle requires php 7+, Symfony 3.4+ and the OpenSSL library.

 Installation
 ------------